Donate

-A significant rock fall damaged the stairway to the beach at Carnewas at Bedruthan in 2019, which means access to the beach was closed, and remains closed for the foreseeable future.
-Efforts are on-going to work out if a route can be reinstated in a sustainable way, while also stabilising the cliff face.
+A significant rock fall damaged the stairway to the beach at Carnewas at Bedruthan in 2019, which meant access to the beach was closed, and remains closed for the foreseeable future.
+This was not the first time that rock falls have resulted in the stairs having to be shut.

 A significant rock fall took place above Bedruthan beach in December 2019.
 Fortunately, the cliff stairs were closed to visitors at the time.
-However, it did cause damage to the lower section of the steps, as well as the protective netting and pinning on the cliff faces around the steps and which are integral parts of the safety infrastructure.
+However, it did cause damage to the lower section of the stairs, as well as the protective netting and pinning on the cliff faces around the stairs and which are integral parts of the safety infrastructure.

 There was then a further cliff fall on neighbouring land, above Bedruthan beach in January 2021.